 In August 2019, SDC Financial declared a distribution of \$43,400 less any amount determined to be due and payable to Align in connection with the Align arbitration proceedings to the pre-IPO investors.
-The arbitration proceedings were finalized during the period and this amount plus accrued interest was paid to Align in March 2021.
+The arbitration proceedings were finalized and this amount plus accrued interest was paid to Align in March 2021.